Create maximal entanglement with just two gates

 In a Bell state, neither qubit has a definite value before measurement.
 The correlation exists without either qubit having a pre-determined outcome.
 This is what Bell’s theorem proves cannot be classical.

-Bell states do not allow faster-than-light communication.
-Each qubit’s local measurement outcome is completely random — the correlations only become visible when you compare results, which requires classical communication.
+It is tempting to think entangled qubits can send messages instantly.
+That is not what happens.
+Each qubit’s local measurement outcome is completely random.
+The correlations only become visible when you compare results from both sides, which requires ordinary (speed-of-light-limited) classical communication.

 Bell states are the starting point for quantum teleportation (transferring a state using entanglement + classical bits) and superdense coding (sending 2 classical bits using 1 qubit + entanglement).